Dental Grants in New Mexico

 2. New Mexico Mission of Mercy – Major Free Event

-Previous Mission of Mercy Events: Nine events have been held since 2010 in various New Mexico cities, including Albuquerque, Las Cruces, Santa Fe, and Farmington.
+Previous Mission of Mercy Events: Nine major events have been held since 2010 in various New Mexico cities, including Albuquerque, Las Cruces, Santa Fe, and Farmington, providing millions of dollars in free care.

 How Mission of Mercy Works:

-- No appointments needed – walk-in basis starting at 5:15am
+- No appointments needed – walk-in basis only.

-- Services provided: cleanings, fillings, extractions, limited root canals
+- Services provided: Cleanings, fillings, extractions, limited root canals, and some medical screenings.

-- Children under 18 must be with parent or guardian
+- Children: Under 18 must be accompanied by a parent or guardian at all times.

 3. UNM Department of Dental Medicine – Reduced Cost Care